How to Recover After a Marathon? Pro Tips!

 Second is, EAT AND HYDRATE!

 I bet the last thing you would want after all that running is shoving anything down but liquids.
-But it is crucial that you do, to avoid passing out.
+But you must do, it to avoid passing out.

 We recommend eating 200 – 300 calorie snacks that contain protein, fats, and carbohydrates.
 It could be anything from potato chips to an energy bar.
 You will feel the life coming back to your body almost immediately.